Hagtronics/Visual-ASCII-Directory-Tree-Generator/README.md

 Tested on windows 7, 10 and 11 with Python 3.12.

 Notes:
-There is a list of directories names to 'ignore' while traversing the directories.
+There is a list of directory names to 'ignore' while traversing the directories.
 It can be edited.
 Search for 'IGNORE_LIST' in the source code.
+Currently the list to ignore is: IGNORE_LIST = ['.git', '__pycache__', '.mypy_cache', '.vscode']

 Based on:
 Core ASCII Tree Generation module is from the repository at,